 This is the perfect system for editors who oversee the content divisions since they’ll be able to get a comprehensive view of all the articles that have gone past their deadline so they know which writers to follow up with.

 Content marketing is only one use case out of a virtually infinite number of potential applications.
+Even the best-planned content and marketing strategies can go awry without an organized setup.
+That’s when Kanban shines.
 The card-based system helps everything stay neatly organized whether you’re a marketer, real estate agent, or software developer.

 In the real estate example, you could have a card for each property then drag it into a column labeled vacancy, scheduled viewing, or sold depending on which part of the process it’s in.
 By doing this, you’ll always have up-to-date information on every property readily available.

 There’s no shortage of flexibility as Kanban boards can realistically be applied to almost every industry and niche not only for productivity purposes but also ease-of-access when trying to get a top-down view of a project.

 The Kanban board lets you set a certain date range so that only cards within that window of time will be visible to you.
 This helps reduce clutter as you won’t have to look at tasks that aren’t due until next month anyway.

 Large organizations with colossal Kanban boards can easily search through everything by typing in the search bar.
 Finally, you’re also able to set a specific assignee so only their cards are visible — which is useful for team members who only need to see their own tasks.